 1. Attend a Practical Nurse Program Informational Meeting.
 Individuals interested in enrolling in the practical nurse program will be invited to attend an informational meeting to receive information about the steps in the admissions process and requirements for the program.

-2. Prospective students must provide official documentation that they have achieved a minimum score of 42 on the ATI TEAS test within the last 12 months or a Certificate of Completion from the Launch: Nursing Academic Readiness Program.*
+2. Prospective students must have achieved a minimum score of 42 on the ATI TEAS test from a Dorsey College testing site within the last 12 months or a Certificate of Completion from the Launch: Nursing Academic Readiness Program.*

 3. Prospective students must submit an original 500-word essay on the day of the interview.
 The content of the essay must provide responses to the questions assigned in typed, double-spaced “easy to follow” format.